 Kids Village pairs this teaching method with our hands-on, experiential 5 senses learning.
 Kids Village has been awarded over a dozen awards for our approach.
 5 senses learning, as the name suggests, means we approach each subject with all 5 senses.
 For instance, when children read the story of the Little Red Hen, they are given the opportunity to experience what the Red Hen experienced by feeling the golden wheat, grinding it into flour, and using their flour to make delicious smelling–and tasting–homemade bread they can share with their families.

 The purpose of 5 senses learning is to address all different learning styles while maximizing learning for all children.
 When children participate in learning with this experiential process that incorporates each sense, they build stronger connections to the material being learned.
 It also helps to foster genuine curiosity, which translates into a passion for learning.

 At Kids Village, we believe that it is important to teach not only information and skills that will help our students be successful in their school careers, but also tools and mindsets to be happy, intelligent, and successful members of society.

 Each month, Kids Village teachers incorporate two lifelong values into their lessons.
 These values include gratitude, self-worth, collaboration, determination, hard work, friendship, and more.
-Our teachers talk with their students about the values and students participate in activities or role playing every day to practice.
-At the end of the month, each student receives a wristband to celebrate applying the value in their lives.
+Our teachers talk with their students about the values and students participate in activities and role playing every day to practice.
+At the end of the month, each student receives a colorful button to celebrate applying the value in their lives.

 Was there anything else you noticed on your tour at Kids Village that you may have forgotten to ask about?
 Feel free to give us a call or ask in the comments below.